franiglesias/php-golden/doc/master_approval_cookbook.md

 }
 ```

 I will explain what we have in the last line.
-We `invoke` the master method. `master`:
+We invoke the `master` method.
+This is what `master` does:

-* Takes a function in the variable `$sut` that exercises the subject under test.
+* It takes a function in the variable `$sut` that exercises the subject under test.
 * `Combinations::of` will generate the combinations of the values passed in the variables `$types`, `$sellIns` and `$qualities`, that will be arrays with possible values for each of the Item properties.
 * `waitApproval()` will run the test in approval mode.